wojtkowiak/meteor-desktop/README.md

-`windowDev`|development options for the main window, applied on top of production options `uglify`|whether to process the production build with uglify `plugins`|meteor-desktop plugins list `dependencies`|npm dependencies of your desktop app, the same like in `package.json` `packageJsonFields`|fields to add to the generated `package.json` in your desktop app `builderOptions`|[`electron-builder`](https://github.com/electron-userland/electron-builder) [options](https://github.com/electron-userland/electron-builder/wiki/Options)
+`windowDev`|development options for the main window, applied on top of production options `uglify`|whether to process the production build with uglify `plugins`|meteor-desktop plugins list `dependencies`|npm dependencies of your desktop app, the same like in `package.json`, only explicit versions are supported - check [here](#supported-dependency-version-types)
+`packageJsonFields`|fields to add to the generated `package.json` in your desktop app `builderOptions`|[`electron-builder`](https://github.com/electron-userland/electron-builder) [options](https://github.com/electron-userland/electron-builder/wiki/Options)
 `packagerOptions`|[`electron-packager`](https://github.com/electron-userland/electron-packager) [options](https://github.com/electron-userland/electron-packager/blob/master/docs/api.md)